lando/leia/README.md

   --help                  Show help                                                                                                   [boolean]
   --output-extension, -o  The extension of each exported test                                                     [string] [default: "func.js"]
   --pattern, -p           Scan these additional patterns                                                                                [array]
+  --ignore, -i            Ignore these patterns                                                                                         [array]
   --retry, -r             Retry each test this amount of times                                                            [number] [default: 3]
   --cleanup-header, -c    Sections that start with these headers are cleanup commands                [array] [default: ["Clean","Tear","Burn"]]
   --setup-header, -s      Sections that start with these headers are setup commands  [array] [default: ["Start","Setup","This is the dawning"]]
   --split-file            Generate a splitfile                                                                                        [boolean]
   --test-header, -t       Sections that start with these headers are tests                        [array] [default: ["Test","Validat","Verif"]]
+  --spawn                 Use child process spawn instead of exec for generated tests                                                 [boolean]
+  --stdin                 Attachs stdin when the test is run, only works for --spawn                                                  [boolean]
 ```

 ### Module